krausealicia/MCGL_2023_GitHub-Workshop/GitHub_Workshop_Activity.md

 *Answer:*

 **Question 4.** Which fictional ecosystem would you study if you could?
-E.g., the sand dunes of Arrakis, the Misty Mountains.
+E.g., the sand dunes of Arrakis, the Misty Mountains of Middle Earth.

 *Answer:*